Lakeside, Ohio: Residential land and usage

 The first residential buildings were cottages, which were sold out on plots of land with renewable 99 year leases.
 Over the years, residents built cottages and houses on their plots.
 Most cottages are in the Victorian style, although different styles are present throughout.
 Restaurants and shops also opened around the downtown park of Lakeside.
 The Lakeside Association eventually purchased additional land on the eastern side, enabling the community to grow.
 Recreation facilities, meeting halls, places of worship, and parks have been added over the years.
 The Lakeside Association is responsible for the upkeep of all roads and public services within Lakeside.
 Lakeside has had its own symphony orchestra since its founding in 1963 with its current conductor, Daniel Meyer.

 One of its most famous activities is shuffleboard, with its courts hosting lots of national tournaments throughout its history.

 Architecture

 Lakeside contains many well-preserved historic buildings.
-Many of these buildings are in their original Victorian style, with variation throughout.
-In 2001 Chris Thomas documented all the homes and buildings within the gates of Lakeside, and counted a total of 890, although more have been built since then along the Oak Avenue extension and still others as in-fill projects.
-The community is largely residential with a small business/shopping area near Central Park.
+Many are in their original Victorian style.
 The Lakeside Association owns and operates a number of large assembly buildings: